 1- Steve Waugh

 The legendary Aussie skipper first got an opportunity in the national team as a bowling all-rounder.
-Waugh was a medium pace bowler but his batting ability were not hidden from the world.
+Waugh was a medium pace bowler but his batting ability was not hidden from the world.
 He soon transformed into a good batsman and by the passing time became one of the greatest batsman to don the Australian jersey.